How Is the City’s Economy? We’re Putting a Number On It

 “We wanted to be able to track the decline and recovery of New York City’s economy in the same way we’ve been tracking the hospital numbers,” said NY1 Morning Anchor Pat Kiernan.

-Teaming up with the financial information website Investopedia, NY1 will publish a weekly New York City Recovery Index.
-The debut chart, which tracks as far back as January, shows a stunning visualization of the economic shock that we’ve all seen anecdotally.
+So in partnership with the financial information website Investopedia, NY1 will publish a weekly New York City Recovery Index.
+The debut chart, which tracks as far back as January, shows a stunning visualization of the economic shock the city has experienced.

 NY1 Senior Business Anchor Annika Pergament will use the index each week as a visual tool to tell a story that affects every New Yorker.
 She describes the chart as “sobering,” but says the index “takes the guesswork out of how the city is recovering.
 It provides relatable metrics that everyone can follow to see how we're getting through this pandemic.”